LGBTQ people in Japan: Modern Japanese LGBT life

 Dating back to the Edo Period (1603–1867), various literary and artistic depictions of sexual acts between men and young boys exist.
 Homosexuality in the western sense began during the Meiji period (1868–1912) and later in the Taishō period (1912–1925).
 In the Meiji period, same-sex practices were considered personal preferences.
 However, documentation and case studies only go back to the 1900s, leaving little room for analysts to distinguish homosexuality as an ‘obscene sexuality.’

 In 1975, twelve women became the first group of women in Japan to publicly identify as lesbians, publishing one issue of a magazine called Subarashi Onna (Wonderful Women).

 In the 1980s in Tokyo, a group of lesbians who spoke English began to form, and in 1985 they started having in-person gatherings called uiikuendo ("weekends") as part of the International Feminists of Japan conference.
+OCCUR was established in 1986.

 Mark McLelland's article states how far the society has dealing with homosexual people in Japan, as "The Social Situation Facing Gays in Japan" presents a well rounded discussion on how the society reacts to homosexual people.
 It discusses the social structure of Japanese society and how well it accommodates the sexual minority.
 For instance, the sexual minority has now become a very important part of the Human Rights policies constructed by the “Tokyo City Human Rights Policy Directive Manual released in 2000”.
 Gay people were originally dropped during the first draft of the policy, but after facing pressure from the public, Non-Governmental Organizations (NGOs) and queer activist groups, the council eventually pledged to safeguard the human rights of gay people.

 Japanese society's view of LGBT and sexual minorities has shifted due to the rapid westernization in postwar period.
 Consequently, lesbian, gay, bisexual and gender variant identity and behavior have since come to be seen as aberrant or "diseased".
 In more recent times, however, with the influences of LGBT magazines, research, interviews, case studies, auto-biographies, journals and activism, more people have a relatively accepting and respectful attitude towards lesbian, gay, bisexual and transgender individuals.
 The availability of literature, information and formal representation of queer voices has helped many young Japanese to identify themselves with sexual minority groups.
 More importantly, awareness has opened a mode of communication between mainstream Japanese society and LGBT people in Japan.